grdddj/done-for-today/plan.md

 ## Deep work

-Review PRs

-Firmware translations - fix test_getaddress_show.py

-Firmware translations - fix UTF8 handling in Rust

-Firmware translations - translate remaining altcoins
+Firmware translations - translate remaining altcoins and layouts

+Firmware translations - script for checking the completion of translations

 ## Other work